-The Victorian Government will build eight kilometres of new rail line and three state-of-the-art stations at Marymede, Mernda and Hawkstowe as part of the Mernda Rail Extension Project.
+The Victorian Government is building eight kilometres of new rail line and three state-of-the-art stations at Marymede, Hawkstowe and Mernda as part of the Mernda Rail Extension Project.

-Opening in early 2019, the new rail line will help connect one of Victoria’s fastest growing area.
+Opening in early 2019, the new rail line will help connect one of Victoria’s fastest growing areas.

 The Mernda Rail Extension Project will include:

-- a new premium station at Mernda, integrated with the proposed Mernda Town Centre
+- a new premium station at Mernda, integrated with the future Mernda Town Centre

-- a further two new stations, the first adjacent to Marymede Catholic College and the other next to Hawkstowe Parade
+- two new stations near Marymede Catholic College and Hawkstowe Parade

 - up to 2,000 car parking spaces, as well as bicycle storage and bus facilities around all stations